Mark Fraser (ice hockey): Playing career

 A free agent into the 2014–15 season, Fraser made a return of sort to the New Jersey Devils organization in signing a one-year AHL contract with affiliate, the Albany Devils on November 2, 2014.
-He was later signed for the remainder of the season on a NHL contract with the Devils on December 18, 2014.
+He was later signed for the remainder of the season on an NHL contract with the Devils on December 18, 2014.
 Fraser's return was complete on January 3, 2015 when he played with New Jersey Devils against Philadelphia Flyers.

 Fraser was not tendered an offer by the Devils and was released to free agency.
 Left without a contract by September, he would make a return to the Leafs, signing a professional try-out.
 He would ultimately be released without a deal.

 On September 28, 2015, the Ottawa Senators signed Fraser to a one-year, two-way contract.
 After one year playing for the team's AHL affiliate, the Binghamton Senators, he left as a free agent and returned to the Edmonton Oilers on a one-year, two-way deal on July 1, 2016.

 As an un-signed free agent leading into the 2017–18 season, Fraser opted to pursue a career abroad, agreeing to an initial try-out offer with Finnish outfit HC TPS of the Liiga on November 16, 2017.

 After a second season abroad in the Slovak Extraliga with HKm Zvolen, Fraser signed a one-year contract for the 2019-20 season with German outfit, Schwenninger Wild Wings of the DEL on May 6, 2019.

 Personal

 Fraser is the son of former sprinter and Ontario Court of Justice Judge, Hugh Fraser, and retired teacher Ann Kennedy.

-After his playing career came to a close, Fraser was hired by the Toronto Maple Leafs and Maple Leaf Sports & Entertainment in February of 2021 "for a role focused on player development with its Equity, Diversity and Inclusion team."
+After his playing career came to a close, Fraser was hired by the Toronto Maple Leafs and Maple Leaf Sports & Entertainment in February 2021 "for a role focused on player development with its Equity, Diversity and Inclusion team."